 How did you establish your sound and what would you consider your style of music?

 What about your style?
 It’s very unique.
-It’s classy, it’s laid back, but it’s also sophisticated at the same time.
+It’s classy, it’s laid-back, but it’s also sophisticated at the same time.
 Tell us more.

 Well, I’m a practicing Muslim, so I wear the headscarf all the time, and I observe modesty.
 I just kind of like to have fun and experiment with fashion.
 I’m staying true to my identity and also being comfortable in my own skin.
 I think that’s important for everyone, and any girl out there.

-Absolutely!
 Being comfortable in your own skin is very important for everyone.
 Now, let’s talk about your music for a bit here.
 How would you describe your creative process from concept to complete song?

-I think I just free-style it most of the time.
+I think I just freestyle it most of the time.
 I go into the studio with a producer that I love, that I’m a fan of.
 I sometimes just let the producer do his own thing, and I just come in and kind of like jam out to the songs.
 Mostly, it works like that.
 But sometimes I like to just stay at home and play the keyboard or the piano or the guitar and come up with something and just get the idea to the producer and we build something from that.

 You mentioned working with producers that you like.
 What does your selection process look like?

 It’s kind of like a blind date, you know?
 It’s like let’s try out this producer, or someone that I reach out to on Instagram, it’s kind of like that.
 It’s like, oooh, I’m a big fan of your music, let’s work together.
 Or someone might hit me and up and be like, “Oh, I’m a fan of your voice.
 I think you’d be perfect for the song I’m working on.”
 So, sometimes it’s like that.
 But also, my manager Ben is awesome.
 He puts me in the room with amazing, creative people.
-I’m really lucky to have supportive people who knows and understands what I’m all about and putting me in the room with someone who can bring out the best songwriter in me.
+I’m really lucky to have supportive people who know and understand what I’m all about and putting me in the room with someone who can bring out the best songwriter in me.

 Sounds great.
 Now, tell us who’s in your playlist right now?
 And what do you think about Cardi B?